openwebdocs/mdn-bcd-collector/docs/custom-tests.md

       FEATURE_3.OPTIONS_PARAMETER: "return doTheOtherTest({hello: 'world'});"
 ```

-The structure of `custom-tests.yaml` closely adheres to BCD's own structure, where each feature is identified by a unique hierarchy of strings, with some slight differences.
+The structure of the YAML file closely adheres to BCD's own structure, where each feature is identified by a unique hierarchy of strings, with some slight differences.
 This is to ensure a seamless experience for BCD contributors.
 For example, to define a custom test for `api.Document.body`, write the following YAML:

 ```yaml
 api: